75 billion ideas.

 But it’s also its own channel and differs in its user base and experiences it offers those users.

-The emerging program is visual, like Instagram, but encourages more conversation much like Twitter.
+The emerging program is visual, like Instagram, but encourages more conversation much like other social channels.
 Most importantly, it connects people by inspiring, and in that regard, it makes for a valuable business channel.

 So what role can Pinterest play for your brand or business, and why is it important to measure and analyze the massive universe of Pinterest conversations and posts?